Densho1/Climate-Change-Sentiment-Predictor/README.md

 Notable words include "milankovich", "boomer", "hoax", "old", "season", and "cycle".
 The Milankovich cycle relates the effects of the earth's position, rotate and orientation with the changes in climate.
 "Boomer" is a term used to refer to the Baby Boomer generation, born during the post-WWII baby boom, and are often prone to misinformation from fake news.
 (Brashier & Schacter, 2020) This implies that climate change-apathetic tweets express, or are possibly caused by, misinformation.

+### Model Accuracy Results

+To

 ### Exploration of Labeled Dataset from 2016-2017

-The composition of the dataset
+The composition of the dataset labeled by the mac

 ## Conclusion